 It doesn’t have to entail physically going out in the streets to perhaps facilitate some door-to-door sales and such, but there’s definitely a difference between learning the business ropes by immersing yourself in some practical business practices and perhaps first going to Business School to get an official qualification, which you can find help with by going onto websites like https://fortunaadmissions.com/ for assistance.
 Basically, there’s a difference between someone who would identify as a street hustler or out-and-out entrepreneur, and someone holding an MBA.

 The differences between these two types of businesspersons are only really surface-level differences, perhaps most visible through their application style.
 Otherwise if both types of businesspersons can point to some success they’ve realised, some striking similarities between the two emerge.
 The street business lessons learned by someone who didn’t first go though Business School are actually formally taught in that official academic environment, making for some interesting exploration thereof when we try and connect the dots and expose the links.

 Learning about the marketing theory in the lecture hall is not for everyone.
 Some people learn more through practical application, which naturally comes with a lot of trial and error.
 However, when it comes down to it, the marketing techniques used out on the streets are used as case studies in the official Business Economics textbooks.

-If you plant pumpkins in your backyard, have branding stickers made for them, load them up into your pick-up truck and drive around offering them at a nice price, you have basically covered every step involved with the process officially referred to as marketing.
-In an officially prescribed textbook they might use examples considered to be a little more complex, such as those around institutionalised business models deemed extremely difficult to get involved in as an individual.
+If you have a landscaping business, you can have branding stickers made for it, which you can load up into your pick-up truck and drive around offering them to people to promote your services.
+If you also have a few company cars or have rented a fleet for your employees, you can also put a few custom die cut stickers on those vehicles as a promotional move.
+In this way, you have basically covered every step involved with the process officially referred to as marketing.
+In an officially prescribed textbook they might use examples considered to be a little more complex, such as those around institutionalized business models deemed extremely difficult to get involved in as an individual.